Skip to main content

 8. Term & Termination

 This DPA is effective for the duration of the service agreement.
-Upon termination, Audact will delete or return all Customer data within 30 days, except where retention is required by law (EU AI Act evidence requirements).
+Upon termination, Audact will delete or return all Customer Data within 30 days, except where retention is required by EU or Member-State law (EU AI Act evidence retention; up to 10 years for regulated financial-services use).
+Cryptographic evidence chains may be retained in non-personal, hash-only form to preserve audit integrity for the period mandated by applicable law.

 DPA inquiries: dpo@audact.ai